- What are common warts?

 What are common warts?

-Common warts, or verruca vulgaris, is a common dermatological condition that causes small, fleshy growths on the skin.
-They are most often found on the hands or fingers, but can also occur in any non-genital location.
-Common warts are caused by the human papillomavirus (HPV) – an umbrella term for a group of viruses.
+Common warts, also known as verruca vulgaris, is a common dermatological condition that causes small, fleshy growths on the skin.
+They are most often found on the hands or fingers, but can also occur in any other non-genital location.
+Common warts are caused by an infection with certain types of human papillomavirus (HPV) – an umbrella term for a large group of viruses causing different conditions.

 HPV is contagious, meaning common warts can be passed from person to person, whether through direct skin-to-skin contact or indirectly through contact with a surface or object that is carrying the virus.
 People with weakened immune systems and children are more at risk of developing common warts.

 The condition is generally considered to be non-serious and will often clear naturally without treatment.
-However, if necessary, treatment options are available.
+However, if necessary, treatment options, including minor removal procedures and home remedies, are available.

 Symptoms of common warts

-Common warts are easy to recognise and differentiate from other warts, such as genital, filiform or plantar warts.
-They typically appear on the hands or fingers, though can appear in any non-genital location.
-They are generally:
+Common warts are easy to recognize and differentiate from other warts, such as genital warts, filiform warts or plantar warts.
+They typically appear on the hands or fingers, though can appear in any non-genital location, including the knees, ankles, arms and legs.
+If you think that you may have common warts, try using the Ada app to find out more about your symptoms.

 - Small, raised skin growths